tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 5. In the drop-down menu that appears, select the *Project Settings* option.
 This will open the settings for your project in a new window.
 There are a few changes you will need to make to the default settings to allow your development to run smoothly.

-6. In the sidebar on the left side of the project settings menu, select the *XR Plugin-Management* option.
+6. In the sidebar on the left side of the project settings menu, select the *XR Plug-in Management* option.

 .. image:: ../../images/xr_plugin_management.png
   :width: 800